 Fenris, the first of the seven [Renegade] targets Rio assigned Lucas to hunt down as part of their contract, was near the school grounds that day.
 And the reason why dozens of male students felt the same before attacking Lucas was that they were all within the range of his [Influence] which must have covered a lot of distance since he wasn't near enough to be considered trespassing on school property.

 Still, something was off.
 While the students who attacked Lucas must have done so because the [Influence] manipulated them, why did Lucas and the Knights of Viola, who had also gone through the same thing the previous night, not gain any violent tendencies?
 Other than the emotional trigger that happens when one gets within range of an [Influence], Lucas certainly did not feel like mindlessly attacking anyone while his heart felt heavy.
 The Knights of Viola may have had their weapons unsheathed, but they sure weren't out of their heads unlike how the students from this morning were.

-It seems certain to him now that Rio was still hiding some secrets regarding the information she shared with him during her crash course on [Renegades].
+It seemed certain to him now that Rio was still hiding some secrets regarding the information she shared with him during her crash course on [Renegades].

 "Anyway," the trench coat student continued.
 "I'm glad nothing bad happened to your arm when I tried to chop it.
 After all, you're using it right now."